-Bayer introduced both aspirin and heroin in the late 1800’s, as cough remedies for children and adults.
-Heroin’s other promise?
+Bayer introduced both aspirin and heroin in the late 1800s, as cough remedies for children and adults.
+Heroin’s other marketing promise?
 A solution for morphine addiction.
-In a time when tuberculosis and pneumonia were rampant, an elixir offering ease from so much discomfort was welcomed with wide arms.
+In a time when tuberculosis and pneumonia were rampant, an elixir offering to ease so much discomfort was welcomed with wide arms.
 Bayer’s research department declared the drug “heroisch,” the German word for strong.
 Thus, Heroin, and later, just plain heroin, was born.
-But within a relatively short timespan, twenty years or so, doctors realized something was up.
-Patients were consuming a ton of cough soothers.
-Heroin had arrived, like morphine before it, and like opium before that, bringing with it something much more complicated than pain relief.
+But within a relatively short time span, twenty years or so, doctors realized something was up.
+Patients were consuming a ton of cough soothers, far more than their actual coughs justified.
+Like morphine before it, and like opium before that, heroin brought with it something much more complicated than pain or cough relief.

-Like making a deal with the devil, and giving a bit of myself in return, opiates offer pain relief in exchange for every other thing.
+I think of it like making a deal with the devil and giving a bit of myself in return.
+Opioids offer pain relief, but for me and many others, they demanded every other thing in my life in exchange.
 There’s a vicious circle, a thrum of goodness and badness.
 It is called, after all, getting high.
 Dope.
 And then dopesick.
-Even after realizing how far gone I am, opiates can still relieve the pain they’ve caused.
+Even after I realize how far gone I am, opioids can still relieve my pain (pain they’ve caused).
 How can this be?
 Let’s talk withdrawal.

 It doesn’t feel like an epidemic when it’s a disease of isolation, and a disease of self-doubt.
-But zoom out, get bigger, and imagine all those people, living alone and struggling so big.
-All those ages, all those social classes.
-Living the same thing.
+But zoom out, get bigger, and imagine all those people, living alone and struggling so hard.
+All ages, all social classes.
+Living the same pain.
 Feeling totally isolated.
-Wandering around lost inside their heads.
-We’re staying in a strange place now, and opiates have put us here.
+Wandering around inside their heads, lost.
+We’re staying in a strange place now, and opioids have put us here.
 But we’ve known it all along.
-From cowboys foregoing saloons to visit opium dens, to soldiers in the Civil and Vietnam Wars turning to opiates as a surefire solution to wars’ many pains.
-It’s a place research and technology has helped us reach harder, faster.
-But technology helps us escape its own pitfalls, every step of the way.
-Pills are problems, and pills will offer up solutions.
-We’ll fall faster, and then we’ll rise higher.
-We’ll talk louder, streaming out over bright screens, keyboards clicking, into homes and apartments and trailers and rehabs.
-We’ll live in bold.
-If this is like suffering we’ve never seen before, then we’ll demand a solution as advanced as the problem.
+From cowboys foregoing saloons to visit opium dens, to soldiers in the Civil and Vietnam Wars turning to opioids as a surefire solution to wars’ many pains.
+It’s a place research and technology have helped us reach harder, and faster, as synthetic opioids have come onto the market.